-- The days of 200-word articles are my friend, so update your short blog posts and create in-depth articles.
+- The days of 200-word articles are behind us my friend, so update your short blog posts and create in-depth articles.
 Just like Google loves them.
 You probably know much more anyways, so updating informative posts shouldn’t be difficult.
 If you’re updating older reviews or stories/diary entries, add more photos and forward people to related posts.

 - People don’t read anymore.
 So make sure your blog posts are written in tiny paragraphs of max.
 5 sentences.
 Make posts scannable.
 This is a lot of work and I’ve recently started to do this and it’s so much work but it’s worth it!
 I already saw a huge increase in page views and time!

 - Make sure you utilize plugins for WordPress that you need.
 You can find my favorite plugins here.
 I recommend Grammarly – which makes proofreading the easiest!